What is Insurance ?

 An insurance policy is a contract between the insurer (insurance company) and the insured (policyholder) that provides financial protection against specified risks in exchange for premium payments.

-There are various types of insurance policies such as life insurance, health insurance, motor insurance, travel insurance, home insurance, personal accident insurance, commercial insurance, cyber insurance, crop insurance, and pet insurance.
+There are various types of insurance policies, such as life insurance, health insurance, motor insurance, travel insurance, home insurance, personal accident insurance, commercial insurance, cyber insurance, crop insurance, and pet insurance.

 Insurance provides financial protection against unforeseen events and helps to mitigate financial risks.
 It can provide peace of mind and help you plan for the future.